microsoft/fluentui/packages/react-components/react-rating-preview/docs/Spec.md

 #### Rating

 - The `root` slot role is `radiogroup` and the `RatingItem`s input slots' roles are `radio`.
 - There is a `name` prop to associate all `RatingItem`s with a specific `Rating`.
-If a name is note provided, one is generated for that `Rating`.
+If a name is not provided, one is generated for that `Rating`.

 #### RatingDisplay